-Cedar Creek Sustainable Planning Services is owned by Lee Ann Walling, whose cumulative professional experiences have taken her to a place where she can focus on what she truly enjoys: Helping new and existing communities become great places to live, work and play while planning thoughtfully for the future.
+Cedar Creek Planning and Communications is owned by Lee Ann Walling, whose cumulative professional experiences have taken her to a place where she can focus on what she truly enjoys: Helping new and existing communities become great places to live, work and play while planning thoughtfully for the future.
 The discipline of developing and building sustainably yields economic as well as quality of life benefits.
 She believes in responsible stewardship for the resoources with which we have been entrusted.

 Lee Ann is Delaware’s first LEED Accredited Professional with the Neighborhood Development specialty, which means she understands the principles and metrics that make communities complete and livable.
 She also is a LEED AP for Existing Buildings, Operations and Maintenance (EBOM) and is a planner credentialed by the American Institute of Certified Planners (AICP).

 Before founding Cedar Creek, Lee Ann was Chief of Planning for the Delaware Department of Natural Resources and Environmental Control.
 Previously, she worked in the Office of Governor Ruth Ann Minner as senior advisor and policy advisor for environmental and quality of life issues.
 From 2001-2002, she functioned as Governor’s Minner’s Chief of Staff.
 She conceived and implemented the Governor’s Livable Delaware land-use agenda and advocated for the passage of several related pieces of legislation, testifying on the floors of both the Senate and the House.

 She understands politics on a statewide level and the regulatory machinery of DNREC.
 But because she was a broadcast and print journalist in a previous life, she never lost her skepticism and discontent with the status quo.
 In short, she didn’t make a very good bureaucrat.